agabekian/data-structures-and-algorithms/java/datastructures/singly-linked-list-readme.md

 #### API docs

-_void insert(int val)_ The insert method takes an integer as an arg and adds the node with the arg val as the new head of the list.
+_void insert(val)_ The insert method takes an integer as an arg and adds the node with the arg val as the new head of the list.

-_boolean includes(int val)_
+_boolean includes(val)_
 Takes target integer value as an _arg_ and returns true if the node's integer value is found in the list.

 _String toString()_
 Returns a string representation of the linked list.

+_void append(val)_ Append method, appends value to the end of SLL.
+Does not check for null input.

+_void insertBefore(val, newVal)_ insert the new node with newVal _before_ the node with the given value (val).
+Checks for null arg and if val is the beginning of thelist.

+_void insertAfter(val, newVal)_ insert the new node with newVal _after_ the node with the given value (val).